Spin Dynamics in van der Waals Magnetic Systems: Introduction

 Ferromagnetic resonance (FMR) has been broadly applied to a range of materials from bulk magnets to nano-scale magnetic thin films.
 There are several excellent reviews on this technique ~\cite{frait1988spin, heinrich1993ultrathin, farle1998ferromagnetic, maksymov2015broadband, von2016ferromagnetic, schmool2021ferromagnetic}.
 Nowadays, the unique capabilities of FMR have been exploited to study 2D magnets.
 First, standard FMR theory shows that the resonance frequency is a function of the effective field, which comprises the information of the exchange coupling, magneto-crystalline and shape anisotropy ~\cite{kittel1948theory, phillips1966spin, barnes1981theory}.
 This dependence can be used to characterize the microscopic parameters of 2D magnets.
 In addition, the dynamic properties of 2D magnets can be easily perturbed by microwave absorption.
 Therefore, FMR can be used to explore magnetization dynamics due to varying mechanisms including spin pumping, spin torque, and spin Hall effect.
 Moreover, analysis of FMR line shape provides direct access to the damping constant, which is the most important parameter for controlling dynamic behaviors in spintronic devices.

-In this review, we summarize the recent development of FMR studies of 2D vdW magnet.
+In this review, we summarize the recent development of FMR studies of 2D vdW magnets.
 The article is arranged into sections as follows.
-Section 1 introduces magnetization dynamics and standard FMR theory using the formalism of Landau–Lifshitz–Gilbert equation.
-Section 2 shows an experimental setup of broadband FMR that has been implemented in studying the magnetic anisotropy, $g$-factor, interlayer coupling, and domain structure in the prototypical 2D vdW magnets CrX$_3$ (X = Cl, Br, I) and Fe$_5$GeTe$_2$.
-Section 3 discusses the optical FMR and the usage of this technique in studying laser-induced magnetization dynamics in Cr$_2$Ge$_2$Te$_6$ and CrX$_3$, and the magnon-exciton coupling in CrSBr.
-Section 4 presents the recent advance in spin-torque FMR and highlights its application in 2D-magnets-based spin-orbit torque devices.
-Finally, we discuss the recent technical advances, future perspectives and challenges in this field.
+Section 1 provides an overview of 2D vdW magnets and highlights their unique characteristics in magnetization dynamics.
+Section 2 introduces the formalism of magnetization dynamics using standard FMR theory and prototypical FMR techniques.
+Section 3 shows the broadband FMR spectroscopy studies of the key parameters of magnetic properties including magnetic anisotropy, $g$-factor, domain structure, and interlayer coupling in the prototypical 2D vdW magnets.
+Section 4 discusses the optical excitation and detection of magnetization dynamics and the usage of this technique in studying laser-induced magnetization dynamics, magnetic critical behavior, light control of magnetism, and collective excitations such as exciton-magnon and phonon-magnon coupling.
+Section 5 presents the current induced spin-torque resonance and highlights its application in 2D-magnets-based spin-orbit torque devices.
+In Section 6, we discuss the recent technical advances in magnetization dynamics with phase, energy, spatial, and element resolution.
+Finally, we conclude with future perspectives and opportunities in this field.